webpack/webpack-cli/OPTIONS.md

   --no-stats-errors                                                                  Negative 'stats-errors' option.
   --stats-errors-count                                                               Add errors count.
   --no-stats-errors-count                                                            Negative 'stats-errors-count' option.
+  --stats-errors-space <value>                                                       Space to display errors (value is in number of lines).
   --stats-exclude-assets <value...>                                                  Suppress assets that match the specified filters.
 Filters can be Strings, RegExps or Functions.
   --stats-exclude-assets-reset                                                       Clear all items provided in 'stats.excludeAssets' configuration.
 Suppress assets that match the specified filters.
 Filters can be Strings, RegExps or Functions.
   --stats-exclude-modules [value...]
 Suppress modules that match the specified filters.
 Filters can be Strings, RegExps, Booleans or Functions.